Who We Are

 Providing small grants to innovative nonprofit organizations led by social entrepreneurs and to teachers leading students in scientific research to expand STEM experiences and student research opportunities for young people.

+Any eligible nonprofit organization may apply for the STEM Action Grant program; the STEM Research Grant application is by invitation.
 Eligibility for STEM Research Grants is limited and changes each award period.
 Those eligible will be notified via email.
 Read more below for information on how you could possibly become eligible in the future.

 The Society aims to fund innovative organizations that support community based STEM projects, and whose work supports our mission.
-The Society’s prestigious middle and high school STEM competitions, and the award-winning journalism produced by our Science News media group, have lead countless individuals toward STEM fields over the past 75 years.
+The Society’s prestigious middle and high school STEM competitions, and the award-winning journalism produced by our Science News Media Group, have lead countless individuals toward STEM fields over the past 75 years.

 The Society is interested in supporting organizations that:

-The Society aims to support school-based science research programs, by providing one-time grants to teachers who are leading students in authentic research projects.
+The Society aims to support school-based science research programs by providing one-time grants to teachers who are leading students in authentic research projects.
 Eligibility for STEM Research Grants is typically dependent upon prior involvement or expressed interest in the Society’s programs.
 Here are ways you can get involved:

 Grants may be put towards: